 Attention: Archives Reading Room available by appointment.
 Museum reopens June 1.

-On Monday, June 1, the County Museum will reopen to public entry.
+On June 1, the County Museum reopened to public entry.
 We are asking all guests to enter the museum through the lobby (double doors off the parking lot), and exit through the front door facing West Main Street.

 In accordance with the guidelines set in Governor Lee's TN Pledge: